hindu-comm/weblogs/manasataramgini/2017/06/2017-06-11_some-personal-reflections-on-carl-gauss-bernhard-riemann-and-associated-matters.md

 midst of a conflict that was to culminate in a catastrophic defeat and 90 further years of barbarous mleccha rule.
 It was after this that in the Kumbhaghoṇa shorn of its old brahma luster that Ramanujan operated.
-While he might have had various peers who could have at least resonated a bit with him, the atmosphere of the Hindu world was one of isolation.
-While Ramanujan had to make do with just Carr’s notes, Riemann could access at the age of 14 the 900 page textbook on the number theory by the well-known French mathematician Legendre which he finished off in 6 days\!
+While Riemann might have had various peers who could have at least resonated a bit with him, the atmosphere of the Hindu world was one of isolation.
+While Ramanujan had to make do with just Carr’s notes, Riemann could access at the age of 14 the 900 page textbook on the number theory by the well-known French mathematician Legendre which he finished off in 6 days!
 Riemann had met Gauss early in his life and had access to the intellectual inputs of peers/teachers like Dirichlet (himself student of Fourier of transform fame, Ohm and Gauss), the Weber brothers, Jacobi, Steiner, Eisenstein, and Listing, each a mahārathin in himself and a larger intellectual sphere that included the atirathin-s like von Helmholtz and Kirchhoff.
 This gave him exposure to a wide range of issues at the cutting edge of science that allowed a more complete development of his thought and interests in terms of application of mathematics to scientific problems.
 We believe that had Ramanujan been in a comparable system he too might have shone forth across multiple